 Highland Pride (July)

 Pride with Proud Ness began in October 2018 (but sadly canceled due to Covid in 2020-2022).
-It was the first gay event in the Highlands, attracting huge crowds, and has now been rebranded as “Highland Pride”.
+It was the first gay event in the Highlands, now rebranded as “Highland Pride”.
 The event dates change each year, but it is usually in the summer in July.
 It includes a march through the streets of Inverness, which finishes in Bught Park.
-Here there are speeches, live music, stalls, food, drink, a funfair for kids, parties and even a “Ruff Ness Dog Show”!
+Here there are speeches, live music, stalls, food, drink, a funfair for kids, parties, and even a “Ruff Ness Dog Show”!

 The Coming Back Out Ball (May)